MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-provision-new-environment.md

 ## Update security settings on Project Operations on Dataverse

-1. Go to Project Oeprations on your Dataverse environment.
+1. Go to Project Operations on your Dataverse environment.
 2. Go to **Settings** > **Security** > **Security roles**.
 3. On the **Security roles** page, in the list of roles, select **dual-write app user** and select the **Custom Entities** tab.
 4. Verify that the role has **Read** and **Append To** permissions for the: